 Maternal and reproductive health

-Maternal mortality: Every day in 2010, about 800 women died due to complications of pregnancy and child birth, including severe bleeding after childbirth, infections, hypertensive disorders, and unsafe abortions.
-Out of the 800, 440 deaths occurred in sub-Saharan Africa and 230 in Southern Asia, compared to five in high-income countries.
-The risk of a woman in a developing country dying from a pregnancy-related cause during her lifetime is about 25 times higher compared to a woman living in a developed country.
-Maternal mortality is a health indicator that shows very wide gaps between rich and poor, both between countries and within them.
+Maternal mortality: Every day in 2013, about 800 women died due to complications of pregnancy and child birth.
+Almost all of these deaths occurred in low-resource settings, and most could have been prevented.
+The primary causes of death are haemorrhage, hypertension, infections, and indirect causes, mostly due to interaction between pre-existing medical conditions and pregnancy.
+The risk of a woman in a developing country dying from a maternal-related cause during her lifetime is about 23 times higher compared to a woman living in a developed country.
+Maternal mortality is a health indicator that shows very wide gaps between rich and poor, urban and rural areas, both between countries and within them.

 Access to skilled care